 It's becoming painfully clear that our digital sovereignty is under serious pressure.
 How can we ensure that it’s us, the citizens, and not big tech-companies, who decide how our data is collected, stored and used?
 Is it possible to develop tools that enable individuals to collectively share personal information on their own terms?
 And if so, how do we design these tools?

-By looking at various initiatives from the European DECODE project, we challenge you to look at data from a different perspective this evening: not as commodities, but as part of the commons.
+By looking at various initiatives from the European DECODE project, we challenged participants at this event to look at data from a different perspective: not as commodities, but as part of the commons.
 How can you use your data to benefit the city you live in?
-Four inspiring speakers will shine their light on this topic.
+Four inspiring speakers discussed this topic.

 Evgeny Morozov is a well-known writer and researcher from Belarus who studies political and social implications of technology.
 As publicist for The Guardian he has contributed many articles with critical views on the implications of technology on societal and political issues.